amontalenti/rapid-web-slides/index.rst

 Unlike "Shared" hosting environments, Rackspace gives you full control of your deployment Linux operating system, aka "root access".

-And unlike Platforms, you are not locked into using any proprietary deployment tooling or process.
+And unlike "Platforms", you are not locked into using any proprietary deployment tooling or process.
+My other worry with "Platforms" is that you don't learn anything about how the web really works.

 Basically, Rackspace gives you a "virtual private server".